 China's strengthening global presence in the developing world through its Belt and Road Initiative endeavor poses challenges to the efficiency of the UFLPA in decreasing human rights violations.
-Through the Belt and Road Initiative, China aims international cooperation, to promote funding infrastructure, trade, and economic projects throughout Asia and the world.179 China has developed several "economic corridors" involving rail links to Europe through Russia, economic development in the Middle East, trade pathways in Pakistan and Southeast Asia, and trade pathways through India to the Indian Ocean.180 Outside of the Belt and Road initiative, China has also funded multi-million dollar projects in mining and development throughout Sub-Saharan Africa.181 These projects have created a "soft colonialism," influencing countries that receive large financial assistance from China to follow its lead and blindly support the CCP despite Chinese exploitation of foreign raw materials abroad.182
+Through the Belt and Road Initiative, China international cooperation, promote infrastructure, trade, and economic projects throughout Asia and the world.
+179 China has developed several "economic corridors" involving rail links to Europe through Russia, economic development in the Middle East, trade pathways in Pakistan and Southeast Asia, and trade pathways through India to the Indian Ocean.
+180 Outside of the Belt and Road initiative, China has also funded multi-million dollar projects in mining and development throughout Sub-Saharan Africa.
+181 These projects have created a "soft colonialism," influencing countries that receive large financial assistance from China to follow its lead and blindly support the CCP despite Chinese exploitation of foreign raw materials abroad.
+182

-Most of these foreign development programs, particularly as part of the Belt and Road Initiative, require the use of Xinjiang as a strategic vantage point.183 Xinjiang is a "critical region to development-or-a-new-colonialism ("The new port of Bagamoyo could see the revival of what Tsang calls 'the very first China in Africa mega-project': the Tazara railway line, stretching from the copper mines of Zambia to Dar Es Salaam.").
+Most of these foreign development programs, particularly as part of the Belt and Road Initiative, require the use of Xinjiang as a strategic vantage point.
+183 Xinjiang is a "critical region to